Day of Surgery

 Joint replacement surgery varies in length based on the needs of each patient.
 Most surgeries are about 1.5 to 3 hours in length.
 Share this information with anyone that may be planning on sitting in the waiting room during your surgery.

 While being cared for in the operating room, your dedicated team will be working first hand with your physician to perform your surgery.
 The team takes great pride in ensuring that all specialized equipment is ready for your case, including instrumentation as well as the implants that will be used to build your new joint.
 They also take great pride in ensuring that the entire surgery is performed in the most sterile fashion.
-The dedicated orthopaedic team is specially trained in order to handle the complexity of your case.
+The dedicated orthopedic team is specially trained in order to handle the complexity of your case.
 They are more than just the people behind the surgical masks.
 They are the care team dedicated to you.

 Post Anesthesia Care